Gopher tortoise (Gopherus polyphemus)

 The primary threats to gopher tortoises are habitat destruction, fragmentation, and degradation.
 Populations have also been severely depleted by human predation.

-Our overarching goal is to restore robust and viable gopher tortoise populations to suitable habitat at the Nonami and Avalon Plantations.
+Our overarching goal is to restore robust and viable gopher tortoise populations to suitable habitat at Avalon.

 We will restore two viable gopher tortoise populations to suitable habitat (100 ha minimum size) on the Avalon property (one population on the Avalon Annex and one population on Avalon Proper) to restore eastern indigo snake winter habitat, advance gopher tortoise recovery, and serve as a model for conservation on private lands.
 These restored populations will ideally exhibit densities of 1 to 2 tortoises/ha (minimum of 0.4 tortoises/ha), will have positive population growth rates, and comprise a minimum of 250 adults (> 235 mm MCL), variability in size and age structure, a male to female ratio of approximately 1:1, and evidence of juvenile recruitment.